dorian-byte/vocab/README.md

 # vocab

-a vocabulary builder application with react and express
+a vocabulary builder application with react and django